-You and your child will have the opportunity to give us valuable feedback regarding the programme; we will be conducting some evaluations with the children following their session.
+You and your child will have the opportunity to give us valuable feedback regarding the programme; we will be conducting some evaluations with the children following their session and you are very welcome to come into school to see the resources for yourself.

 The workshops will focus on body changes and keeping safe.
-Your Year 3 child will be exploring these themes through examining the following topics/questions:
+Your Year 4 child will be exploring these themes through examining the following questions: